Ising Models of Cooperativity in Muscle Contraction: Discussion

 \subsection{Effect of omecamtiv mecarbil}

 Our analysis reveals distinct behaviors for fibers in control conditions and fibers treated with OM.
-Notably, the cooperativity parameter becomes negative in the presence of OM, suggesting that the drug not only disrupts cooperativity but can also introduce anti-cooperativity within the thin filament.
-In the present context, anti-cooperativity is defined by a Hill coefficient \(\hCoeff < 1\) following the terminology used for protein-ligand biding systems, or equivalently a negative coupling constant \(J<0 \) as in antiferromagnetic systems.
+Notably, the cooperativity parameter becomes negative in the presence of OM, suggesting that the drug not only disrupts cooperativity but can also introduce anticooperativity within the thin filament.
+In the present context, anticooperativity is defined by a Hill coefficient \(\hCoeff < 1\) following the terminology used for protein-ligand binding systems, or equivalently a negative coupling constant \(J<0 \) as in antiferromagnetic systems.

 This finding aligns with the experimental observations at \qty{12}{\degreeCelsius} from Refs.~\cite{caremani-2022,governali-2020a}, reporting values of \(\hCoeff = \num[uncertainty-mode = separate]{0.79(9)} \) and \(\hCoeff = \num[uncertainty-mode = separate]{0.84(15)} \), respectively.
 At room temperature, the effect of OM is less pronounced with observed values down to \(\hCoeff \num{\approx 1}\) \cite{nagy-2015,caremani-2022,governali-2020a}, though a value slightly below \num{1} (\num[uncertainty-mode = separate]{0.97(7)}) is reported for rat cardiomyocytes in Ref.~\cite{nagy-2015}.